 Historically, my experience with American single malts been “ok that’s promising”.
 Youth and optimism has been the name of the game.
 This Wanderback Batch No. 1, however, is the first American single malt I’ve sat down and enjoyed without spending the entire time thinking about how it would taste if it were left in the cask for another 3-5 years.
 That’s because it’s perfectly good as it is!”

-Do you have an option about American single malts?
+Do you have an opinion about American single malts?
 Which ones have you tried?
 Let’s get a conversation started.
 For us, there’s nothing better than whiskey banter.
-Join the conversation on Insta or Facebook.
+Join on on the conversation on Insta or Facebook.